hzhreal/HTOS/docs/USAGE.md

 ---

-`/quick createsave`: Creates a save only using a supplied folder uploaded as a ZIP file.
+`/quick createsave`: Creates one save for each supplied folder uploaded as a ZIP file.
-The folder needs to be sufficient to produce a valid savefile.
+Each folder need to be sufficient to produce a valid savefile.
-That is, it needs to contain the mandatory `sce_sys` files.
+That is, they each need to contain the mandatory `sce_sys` files.
 This command will not do any second layer checks on the folder.

 ---